 Personally speaking, I intend to specialise in wine, so I have to pay a little more attention to what’s in my glass.
 But for someone who’s not too fussed about it, you really don’t need to get into the finer details of it.

 In which case, forget whatever you see in the movies – dashing gents in designer suits, and elegant ladies with tapered fingers holding onto exquisite glasses of the finest wine….

 Forget all that, and imagine this guy instead.

 Now, if you do want to know what’s going on in your glass, you’ve come to the right place.
 You’ll be able to look out for these things the next time you find yourself with a glass of wine in your hands.

 I’m here to tell you exactly what tools you need, in order to taste wine like all the fancy people do.

 – A nose.
 Most people have one.
-It’s often difficult to spot, but it can be easily found with a mirror.
+It’s often difficult to spot with the naked eye, but it can be easily found with a mirror.

 It’s right there between your eyes.

 – A mouth.
 Often found in close proximity to the nose, it’s a crucial tool in tasting wine.
 Scientists say that you can find one right above your chin.